RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

 In contrast, the thermal modality is much less sensitive to these appearance changes, since it captures emitted or reflected infrared radiation rather than visible light.
 TIR-only and RGB+TIR models therefore maintain more stable performance under FY and RY, particularly in the single-source and multi-modal rows of Table~\ref{tab:weather_all_methods}.

-\textbf{Advantages of multi-modal fusion.} Across all three sub-datasets, multi-modal models (MV-* variants and RGBT-VGNet) show clear advantages over their single-modality counterparts: \begin{itemize} \item The performance gap between RGB-only and RGB+TIR models is most pronounced in \textbf{FY} columns, where visible contrast is heavily reduced while thermal responses remain informative.

-\item Gains are also evident in \textbf{RY} columns, suggesting that RGB+TIR fusion compensates for rain streaks, reflections, and motion blur that frequently degrade RGB quality.
+\textbf{Advantages of multi-modal fusion.} Across all three sub-datasets, multi-modal models (MV-* variants and RGBT-VGNet) show clear advantages over their single-modality counterparts: The performance gap between RGB-only and RGB+TIR models is most pronounced in FY columns, where visible contrast is heavily reduced while thermal responses remain informative.
+Gains are also evident in RY columns, suggesting that RGB+TIR fusion compensates for rain streaks, reflections, and motion blur that frequently degrade RGB quality.
+Under CY and SY, RGB-only models are already strong, but RGB+TIR still brings incremental improvements, indicating that thermal information can provide complementary cues even in relatively benign weather.